-This question assumes that you’re asking it to your loved one.
+This question assumes that you’re talking to your loved one.
 If you’re having this conversation with someone else, that’s OK too.
 What is this person doing well when it comes to finances?
 Recognizing our own strengths is often difficult.
 After all, they are strengths.
 Because these healthy money habits come easy to us, we naturally assume that everyone is good at them.
-But often this is not the case.
+But often, this is not the case.
 Help your loved one out by pointing out these strengths so he or she can build on them.

-86. In Rich Dad, Poor Dad, Robert Kiyosaki talks about making a shift from saying “I can’t afford that,” to asking, “How can I afford it?”
+86. In Rich Dad, Poor Dad, Robert Kiyosaki talks about making a shift from saying, “I can’t afford that,” to asking, “How can I afford it?”
 In what areas might you need to make a similar mental shift?